Jordan Bridges (politician): Coal

 As a former coal miner, Bridges joined an unofficial bipartisan workgroup designed to aid the recovery of communities reliant on the failing coal industry.

 Transgender rights

 Bridges was a cosponsor of House Bill 3293, a bill that would prohibit transgender athletes from competing on sports teams that align with their gender identity.
-After announcing that he would cosponsor the bill on his Facebook page, Bridges liked a number of posts which encouraged violence against the transgender community, compared transgender people to pigs, and used the derogatory term, "tranny."
+After announcing that he would cosponsor the bill on his Facebook page, Bridges liked a number of posts that encouraged violence against the transgender community, compared transgender people to pigs, and used the derogatory term, "tranny."
 The bill was cited in a June 2020 statement by the Department of Justice, which argued that the bill violated federal law, the Fourteenth Amendment, and Title IX.

 Worker's rights

 Bridges voted against SB 11, a bill that would make it more difficult for employees to strike.

 Personal life

-Bridges is married to Erica Bridges and has two children.
-He is a Christian.
+Bridges has two children.
+He is of the Christian faith.